rgscherf/testing-best-practices/objectives/9-one-concept.md

 [Elsewhere](./4-assert.md) this documentation discussed the problem with tests like `System.assert(x != null)`.
 This test was too broad: it would pass when `x` took on almost any value.
 An example refactored this test into a more specific version.

 Successful test classes will include multiple specific tests like the one demonstrated above.
 Each test method will pick a concept and test the target method against that concept.
 [See here for examples of specific concepts](./6-valid-invalid).
-Separating each concept into its own method, [with a descriptive name](./7-readable), creates a readable, maintainable test class.
+Separating each concept into its own method, [with a descriptive name](./8-names), creates a readable, maintainable test class.

+By separating test methods from each other, it's much easier to see when you are [covering the entire target class](./5-branches.md) and [taking different inputs into account](./6-valid-invalid.md).

 You know you have a one-concept test when:

 - You can give the test method a clear name (if the name contains the word 'and', you may have a problem!)
 - Your test contains a single assertion or a small number of assertions testing related information.

 ## To receive credit for this objective: